sogis/gretljobs/README.md

 To run the gretljobs you need a source DB and a target DB (possibly a virtual environment too).
 Maybe you have to change pg_hba.conf of source DB or target DB
 ```
+export sourceDbUrl=url to source DB
 export sourceDbUser=username for source DB
 export sourceDbPass=password for source DB
 export targetDbUrl=url to target DB (for example jdbc:postgresql://192.168.56.21/sogis (example for a virtual DB server))
+export targetDbUser=username for target DB (for example gretl)
 export targetDbPass=password for gretl user in target DB
 ```
 After defining the environment variables you can build the virtual server.